 - Choose Category

 Please describe the scope of the project.
-The scope should include details of the personnel, resources, and tasks needed to reach the goal(s) of the project.
+The scope should include details of the deliverable(s), personnel, resources and work needed to reach the goal(s) of the project.
 (500 words or less)

 - Requested Project Amount